Development Roadmap

 • Volatile database tables

-• Most recently used functionality and configuration for SIMPOL Personal
+• Most recently used (MRU) functionality and configuration for SB-NG Personal (uses the mrulib library)

 • OLE2 Automation

-• Quick Report and Graphical Report engines, with saving and loading (front end is coming)
+• Quick Report, Graphical Report, and Labels engines, with saving and loading (front end for Graphical Reports is coming in v2)

 Things that May Be in Future Releases